FrankApiyo/vagrant-datomic/README.md

 This playbook will boot up a Datomic server locally using Vagrant.
 It can also be deployed to a cloud server by changing the hosts file

+It's worth noting that Datomic is a total nightmare to automate the install for now because to download the db you need to go to the website and login.
+For now I've put the database on dropbox which makes an install easier.
+So be aware that if you change the version in roles/datomic/vars you will need to update the download URL yourself.

 ## Getting started

 You first need to boot up Vagrant and provision the server using Ansible.